bairblog/bairblog.github.io/README.md

 # BAIR Blog Instructions

+This is the repository for the BAIR blog, located at `bair.berkeley.edu/blog/`.
+Posts are located in `_posts`.
+Preview locally, and then push to the master branch, which will generate a preview at `bairblog.github.io`.
+This is the link we give to authors to preview their posts.

-TODO: transfer some stuff later in the README here ...
+**TODO: transfer some stuff later in the README here ...**

 # Writing Posts in Markdown

 There are a few important things to know about our specific blog format.

-# Images
+## Images

 To avoid putting all images and gifs into this GitHub repository, and to avoid having to copy the entire `_site` folder to where the blog lives, we save the